atomaszewicz/Bond/RStudio/Analysis.md

 ```

 ## Ratings
-To begin, I want to look at how the different sites average ratings relate.
+First let's look at how the different sites average ratings relate.

 ```R
 #We make variables for each rating type, as well as the average of the 4, then make a table of the values